 Hobbies: cheering on the Deacs, hanging out with my son, reading, watching Women’s Soccer, hiking, seeing live music

 The University of North Carolina at Greensboro (BS)

 Hannah Rehm serves as the Assistant Director for the Women’s Center.
 She provides oversight of the day to day operations of the Women’s Center and supervises student assistants.
 Before coming to Wake, Hannah worked in volunteer management and community engagement for North Carolina nonprofits that support Refugee and Immigrant communities.
 In her role at the Women’s Center, she is passionate about providing resources and education surrounding women’s health and wellbeing.
 She currently runs the Menstrual Access Project, Women’s Health 101 workshops and is a part of the institutionalization of Deacon Doulas in collaboration with Wake Forest Med students.
 Hannah is pursuing a Masters in Health Education and Promotion from East Carolina University to study barriers of health information and care with a focus on advocacy for access for low-income and marginalized populations.

 Hobbies: Gaming, reading, cooking, and streaming a ton of tv shows.

-Zobia Akhtar is a Women’s Center Graduate Assistant.
-She assists the Women’s Center with communication and graphic designing, and is also currently pursuing a Masters in Counseling degree.
+Zobia Akhtar is the Program Coordinator for the Women’s Center.
+She assists the Women’s Center with communication and graphic designing, and has a Masters in Counseling degree.
 Zobia is very passionate about gender equality, the provision of safe spaces for individuals to express themselves, and playing her part for the betterment of the world however possible.

 Hometown: Karachi, Pakistan